The Real Life, mundane version of the Mayfly-December Romance.

 The Wire has Lester Freamon (50s) and Chardene (mid 20s in-story).

 Invoked Trope in How I Met Your Mother.
-Ted dates Carly, and while they don't fit this trope (he's in his early 30s, she's 21), she seems to only be dating him because she thinks he's in his 50s.
+Ted dates Carly, and while they don't fit this trope (he's in his early 30s, she's 21), she seems to only be dating him because she thinks he's really old (remarking that he "still goes at it like he's in his 50s").
 She describes being turned on by watching 60 Minutes with him and playing shuffleboard.

 Doctor Who: The Doctor's clone-grown-from-a-severed-hand and Rose.
 She's in her twenties; depending on how you count the clone he's either a few days old or over 900 years old.